- Agents under Brazilian law: An agent under Brazilian law is a person or legal entity that brokers commercial deals on a regular basis.

 - undertaking State and Federal court searches (including the Employment Court hierarchy) and analysing any specific cases of concern.

-This basic due diligence process should be done in addition to an analysis on whether the agent would be ready, willing and able to meet its obligations under the agency agreement from a financial and commercial point of view.
+In addition to the due diligence report it is recommended that an analysis be undertaken addressing whether the agent would be ready, willing and able to meet its obligations under the agency agreement from a financial and commercial point of view.

 Do you have an agreement customised for the Brazilian legal environment?